Is the Doctoral programme right for me?

 There are only a few test dates per year in some countries or testing centres.
 It is highly recommended that applicants arrange a GMAT or GRE test at the earliest possible opportunity to ensure that they can submit a timely application.

-The Department of Innovation and Entrepreneurship do not have a preference between GRE and GMAT, the Department of Finance prefer a GRE score and the Department of Management prefer GMAT.
-However all applicants are free to take either test and we understand that there are some countries where only one of these tests is available.
+All applicants are free to take either test and we understand that there are some countries where only one of these tests is available.